Dresovense/orange3-textable/docs/doc/annotations_uses.rst

 Note that annotation keys are unique : Since they serve to recognize various annotation values attached to a single segment, annotation keys cannot be duplicated within the segment.
-On figure 2 above, “simple” can only have one value at a time for key “category” .
+On :ref:`figure 2 <annotating_uses_fig2>` above, “simple” can only have one value at a time for key “category” .

 Even though they have been ignored so far in this tutorial, annotations